ismo-karkkainen/datalackeytools/README.md

 will in this case get datalackey output via stdin and stdout is sent to datalackey.

+# Shell

+The datalackey-shell is intended to allow you to issue commands to datalackey interactively, rather than typing JSON-encoded arrays.
+That is basically all it does.
+If you need to write scripts that would issue commands and wait for outcomes, see datalackey-state.
+Consequently there are no control statements such as loops or conditional statements.

+One benefit of the shell is that by setting echoing of input to datalackey and datalackey output to controller, you can see how communication with datalackey proceeds, which is no doubt helpful when you need to write your own controller.

+This was the first tool for controlling datalackey and while it has its merits, namely the ease of seeing the traffic between controller and datalackey, it is not really useful for anything else.

 # Helper gem

 The datalackeylib is a simple gem that simplifies mapping datalackey output